nodc-sweden/ytvattenkartor-vasterhavet/README.md

 - Uses values from specific depths:
   - **Surface values (0 m)** are used for all parameters except for **oxygen concentration**
   - **Bottom values** are used for **oxygen concentration** to capture deep-water conditions
-- Categorizes anomalies (e.g., "Högre än normalt", "Lägre än normalt")
+- Categorizes anomalies (e.g., "Högre än normalt", "Lägre än normalt") and extremes
 - Downloads:
   - Current plot as PNG
   - All parameter plots for the current month as a ZIP archive